Baked Tuscan Chicken Breasts

 Variations and substitutions:

-• Boneless chicken thighs: you can absolutely swap for boneless chicken thighs without changing the rest of the recipe!
+• Boneless chicken thighs: You can absolutely swap for boneless chicken thighs without changing the rest of the recipe!
 You will likely want to use twice as many thighs as the breasts called for.

 • Sun-dried tomatoes: I know these can be hard to come by at times, but I just love the subtle flavor they add!
 A couple other options would be fresh cherry tomatoes or jarred roasted red peppers — they’ll both add a nice pop of flavor!

-• Seasoning: you can absolutely play with the seasoning, as long as you choose herbs and spices that pair well with the sauce.
+• Seasoning: You can absolutely play with the seasoning as long as you choose herbs and spices that pair well with the sauce.

-• Spinach: you can leave it out if you want.
+• Spinach: You can leave it out if you want.
 I love that it adds a pop of color and a boost in the nutritional value.
 You can swap for other vegetables if you prefer: green beans or mushrooms could be added at the beginning of the cook time for a new twist!

-How to store leftover Tuscan Chicken:
+How to store leftovers:

 This Tuscan Chicken Breast is a great option for prepping ahead because it stores easily and is delicious reheated!

-You can store in an airtight container in the refrigerator for up to 4 days provided all of your ingredients were fresh.
+You can store in an airtight container in the refrigerator for up to 4 days, provided all of your ingredients are fresh.

-If you stuck to the recipe and used heavy cream (low fat dairy cannot be frozen) you can also store in an airtight freezer container or zip-top bag for up to 3 months, maybe it a great freezer meal!
+If you stuck to the recipe and used heavy cream (low-fat dairy cannot be frozen), you can also store it in an airtight freezer container or a freezer bag for up to 3 months!

 What to serve with Tuscan Chicken Breasts:

-We love this chicken breast recipe with plain, simple pasta, but you can also serve over these Cream Cheese Mashed Potatoes for a touch of indulgence, or these Slow Cooker Mashed Potatoes for a make ahead option.
+We love this chicken breast recipe with plain, simple pasta, but you can also serve over these Cream Cheese Mashed Potatoes for a touch of indulgence or these Slow Cooker Mashed Potatoes for a make-ahead option.

 This Instant Pot Brown Rice is also a great complement for a healthier, gluten-free option.